 When Holidays come with all the fun and laughter, busyness, friends and family.
 It is easy to feel left out and not feel the magic of Christmas.
-But don’t let your chronic illness stop you from having a Magical Christmas.
+But don’t let your sickness or chronic illness stop you from having a Magical Christmas.

 Chronic illness can keep us from doing and enjoying so many things.
 But not this Holiday Season!